Department of Political Economy/Economics records

 The record group reflects the development of the department and illustrates the many different types of activities carried on therein.
 Basic administrative functions such as admissions of graduate students, and the hiring of faculty are well-documented, as are some long-term projects carried out under the auspices of the department such as the Hutzler Collection of Economic Classics, the Trade Union Collection, the Economics Tracts Reprints, the Lessing-Rosenthal Fund and the Schools of Business and Social Economics.
 The direction that research in the department has taken since 1950 is conveyed through the applications and descriptions for grant-funded research projects; such organizations as the Ford Foundation and the National Science Foundation have been important in this aspect of the department's work.
 The records of the Rockefeller Foundation's grant for Visiting Professors in the 1950s further illustrates trends within the department in regards to teaching and research.

 - School of Arts and Sciences.
-Department of Economics (Corporate Entity)
+Department of Economics (Organization)

 Conditions Governing Access

 Administrative records in series 5 are restricted for twenty-five years from their date of creation.
 Education records in series 9 and 10, as defined by the Family Educational Rights and Privacy Act, as well as employment records in series 8, are also restricted.

 Single copies may be made for research purposes.
 Researchers are responsible for determining any copyright questions.
 It is not necessary to seek our permission as the owner of the physical work to publish or otherwise use public domain materials that we have made available for use, unless Johns Hopkins University holds the copyright.